bmuschko/cks-crash-course/exercises/06-pod-security-policy/solution/solution.md

 ## Creating the Pod Security Policy

-Create the Pod Security Policy named `psp-non-root-user` in the YAML manifest file `psp-non-root-user-non-privileged.yaml`.
-The setting that defines that only non-root user can run the container is `.spec.runAsUser.rule`.
+Create the Pod Security Policy named `psp-non-root-user-non-privileged` in the YAML manifest file `psp-non-root-user-non-privileged.yaml`.
+The setting that defines that only non-root user can run the container is `spec.runAsUser.rule`.
+The setting that requires privileged mode is `spec.privileged`.
 For more information, see the [documentation](https://kubernetes.io/docs/concepts/security/pod-security-policy/#users-and-groups).

 ```yaml
 apiVersion: policy/v1beta1